nametree

 Nehemiah comforted by God; a beloved biblical name rising fast in Black American families

-Nia purpose; one of the seven principles of Kwanzaa, a beloved short virtue name
+Nia purpose, aim (Swahili, from Arabic nīya); one of the seven principles of Kwanzaa, a beloved short virtue name

 Nyla modern coinage, phonetic and easy to say; a favorite since the 2000s